EV-MariaDB

 Synchronously binds parameters to a prepared statement without

 executing it.
 Required before C<send_long_data>.
-Parameter types are
+Types are detected

 =head2 reset